Hospitals and surgical centers have resumed all procedures.

 The doors to the office will remain locked.
 When coming to the office for any reason, please remain in your car and call the office to notify us of your arrival.
 You will be greeted outside by one of our staff.

 You are asked to address all medical concerns by telephone or portal to our office.
 We encourage you to utilize your portal for communication, which can be accessed through this website on the HOME button.
 Please do not use an outside Online Urgent Care, present to an Urgent Care, or go to the Emergency Room without being directed to do so by one of our staff.
-Please be advised that we check both telephone and portal messages throughout the day and response time will vary based on urgency.
+Please be advised that we check both telephone and portal messages throughout the day and response time will vary based on urgency and volume.
+We field several hundred calls and messages per day.
+We strongly urge you to use the portal to communicate with our staff.
+While we have three active telephone lines and use our personal devices for outgoing calls, our telephone system has been completely overwhelmed, resulting in the line ringing busy.

 Healthcare providers are being asked to make some very difficult and, let's face it, unpopular decisions and recommendations at this time.
 The thrust is to conserve equipment, conserve medications, conserve emergency resources, and conserve personnel.
 While we in the US fervently hope that our efforts at social distancing will result in our not realizing the effects that COVID-19 is having on our worldwide neighbors, the painful lesson they offer is "be prepared".
 Let us stick together by staying apart!